aleshaleksey/fansys23/weapons.md

 ### Mechanical bows

 Mechanical bows are bow-like weapons where the draw is performed by a mechanism, usually a lever or winch, and a short arrow (bolt) is released by the push of a trigger.
 They are a choice weapon of armies, since they require less training to master than normal bows, but suffer from a low reload rate.
 Therefore explorers and adventurers who use them tend to keep a couple of crossbows and a squire for the task of reloading them.
-All crossbows have the "bleeding" property.

-**Hand crossbow**: A hand crossbow that can be held in one hand.
-It is favoured by mariners who require a free hand, or dungeoneers who do not know how far away the next monster will be.
+All crossbows have the "bleeding" proper- **Supernatural Bonus (Sup)**: This is a bonus added to all supernatural/magic attacks, and INT, WIS and CHA based saves.
+It is determined by MP/"MP dice" as follows:t know how far away the next monster will be.
 It is a "secondary action" to reload a hand crossbow.
 If the wielder has a free appendage they can reload it as part of the attack (essentially using it as a two handed weapon).

 **Crossbow**: This refers to a lever-drawn crossbow.
 Reloading this weapon is a "secondary action".
 In practice this means that one may make only one attack per turn with this weapon.